 - move towards a more representative workforce and councillor body

-- listen to our customers and communities and not make assumptions on their part
+- listen to our customers and communities and not make assumptions on their behalf

 - use our procurement, commissioning and grant-giving practices to promote fairness and diversity